 Established in 1997, Cedar College is a ministry of CityReach Baptist Church, and is an independent R-12 co-educational Christian School in Northgate, South Australia.

-The National Assessment Program – Literacy and Numeracy (NAPLaN) assesses all students in Australian schools in Years 3, 5, 7 and 9.
-Cedar College publishes NAPLaN results in the complete 2016 Performance Report available for download.
-NAPLaN results are also available in full from the MySchool website.
+The National Assessment Program – Literacy and Numeracy (NAPLAN) assesses all students in Australian schools in Years 3, 5, 7 and 9.

-The below table shows attendance data during 2016, and is listed by class and gender.
+The below graph shows student attendance data recorded during 2020*, and is indicated by year level (Reception – Year 12).

 Further information is available at the MySchool website: www.myschool.edu.au